andoriyu/middle-manager/README.md

 ### Memory

-- Stores and retrieves knowledge from a Neo4j graph database
+- Stores and retrieves data in Neo4j
-- Entity management: create and retrieve entities with labels, observations, and properties
+- Create and retrieve entities with labels, observations, and properties
-- Observation management: set, add, remove, or clear observations for an entity
+- Set, add, remove, or clear observations
-- Relationship management: create relationships between entities
+- Create relationships between entities

-- Dynamic resources: any entity can be fetched via `memory://{name}` URIs and is advertised through `list_resource_templates`
+- Fetch any entity with `memory://{name}`; `list_resource_templates` advertises this

-- **Configurable Logging**: Control log level and file output
+- Configurable logging

 ## Building

-Run `cargo build` from the repository root to compile all crates.
+Run `cargo build` to compile all crates.

-The workspace requires the **Rust 2024 edition**.
-CI pins the toolchain in [`rust-toolchain.toml`](./rust-toolchain.toml), so ensure your local setup matches that file.
+The workspace uses Rust 2024 as pinned in [`rust-toolchain.toml`](./rust-toolchain.toml).

 ### Using Nix

-If you have [Nix](https://nixos.org/) installed you can build the CLI package with:
+With [Nix](https://nixos.org/), you can build the CLI package:

 ```bash
 nix build .#middle_manager
 ```

-The [Determinate Systems installer](https://install.determinate.systems/nix) provides a fast way to install Nix:
+Install Nix with the [Determinate Systems installer](https://install.determinate.systems/nix):

 ```bash
 curl -L https://install.determinate.systems/nix | sh -s -- --no-confirm